 Expedited Reinstatement is available and acts as a safety net for anyone who has successfully returned to work and lost their entitlement to disability benefits.
 If a person has to stop working due to a medical impairment related to the original disability for which benefits were issued within five years of when benefits stopped, an expedited reinstatement makes it possible to receive benefits again without the need to submit another application.

 Supplemental Security Income (SSI)

 SSI is a needs-based disability program, available for disabled people without significant income or liquid resources, and who do not have an adequate earnings record to qualify for Social Security Disability benefits.
-The SSI benefit amount is the same for everybody, and in 2017 it is $735/month.
-If you and your spouse live together and are both disabled and financially eligible for SSI, you can receive a total of $1103.
+The SSI benefit amount is the same for everybody, unless you are an essential person, and in 2021 it is $794 per month.
+Essential persons will receive $397 per month.
+If you and your spouse live together and are both disabled and financially eligible for SSI, you can receive a total of $1191 per month.
 This is because SSA assumes you share expenses and therefore need less than twice the single rate.

 Quarters of Coverage